 2) Frindle by Andrew Clements.
 This clever MG contemporary is too good and too classic not to own, guys.
 Clements is a master writer.

-3) The Insignia Trilogy by S.J.
-Kincaid.
+3) S.J.
+Kincaid's Insignia Trilogy.
 Another set of three books (Insignia, Vortex, and Catalyst), a brilliant YA sci-fi about a sassy teen boy and a technology-driven space war.
 The worldbuilding is thoughtful and believable and smart, which I adore.

 5) It's Kind of a Funny Story by Ned Vizzini.
 This book is basically the classic novel of YA mental illness representation.
 A must-have for someone like me, who cares a lot about that topic.